openhab/openhab-addons/bundles/org.openhab.voice.whisperstt/README.md

 The whisper.cpp library allows to define a grammar to alter the transcription results without fine-tuning the model.

-Internally whisper works by inferring a matrix of possible tokens from the audio a then resolving the final transcription from it using the Greedy or Bean Search algorithms, the grammar feature allows you to modify the probabilities of the tokens inferred adding a penalty to the tokens outside the grammar so the transcription gets resolved on a different way.
+Internally whisper works by inferring a matrix of possible tokens from the audio and then resolving the final transcription from it using either the Greedy or Bean Search algorithm.
+The grammar feature allows you to modify the probabilities of the inferred tokens by adding a penalty to the tokens outside the grammar so that the transcription gets resolved in a different way.

 It's a way to get the smallest models to perform better over a limited grammar.